-Our business plan anticipates an increase in the number of our strategic partners, equipment suppliers, manufacturers, dealers, distributors and customers.
+Our business plan anticipates an increase in the number of our strategic partners, equipment suppliers, manufacturers, dealers, distributors and customers especially as we attempt to expand our operations to include production.
 This growth could place significant strain on our current personnel, systems and resources.
 We expect that we will be required to hire qualified employees to help us manage our growth effectively.
 We believe that we may also be required to improve our management, technical, information and accounting systems, controls and procedures.
 We may not be able to maintain the quality of our operations, control our costs, continue complying with all applicable regulations and expand our internal management, technical information and accounting systems to support our desired growth.
 If we fail to manage our anticipated growth effectively, our business could be adversely affected.